Together-100Devs/Together/docs/Storybook.md

   parameters: {
     layout: "centered",
   },
-  tags: ["autodocs"],
   argTypes: {
-    // The tooltipText prop of HeaderButton is a string, so we'll use a text input.th
+    // The tooltipText prop of HeaderButton is a string, so we'll use a text input.
     tooltipText: {
       control: "text",
       description: "Tooltip text",